 One of the biggest goals we can imagine is becoming an Olympic sport.
 Getting there requires a lot of work.
 A world championship increases our velocity toward that goal by establishing a tradition of international competition, providing motivation for countries to get organized, and creating the opportunity for a general assembly to work toward this shared goal.
 This event is designed to align with the Olympic Model and set us up for future success.

 The tournament is broken into two parts:

-- National Team Championship - Each national team will be selected by that country’s Recognized Roundnet Organization.
+Different from the Individual Championship, the National Squad Championship has the best teams for each country compete together and face off against other nations.
+National team members will be selected by that country’s Recognized Roundnet Organization.
 RROs will have the ability to send a men's and women’s squad.
-A squad consists of the top 5 men's teams from that country and top 3 women's teams.
-Countries are seeded by their squad's performance in the individual team tournament.
-In order to beat another squad you must win the majority of the team matchups.
-The world champions will be decided by the overall squad finishes.
+A squad consists of the top 5 open teams from that country and top 3 women's teams.
+Squads to be submitted by August 1st.

 There will be working sessions throughout the event on a variety of different topics.
 The goal is to get people in the same room talking about the big issues, coming up with solutions, and creating plans to move us forward as a sport.

 This isn’t just about competing.
 Throughout the weekend there will be plenty of activities where you get to mix and mingle with players from other countries.
 It is important that we get to know each other beyond the playing field to strengthen the bonds of our global community.

 Roundnet Belgium is hard at work to make this an unforgettable event.
 They are the on the ground experts and are committed to making the whole experience as easy, fun, and impactful as possible.

 The Belgian team consists of Fre Eskens, Wout Geeraerts, Kobe Seresia, Gijs Vetters, Pieter Meyers, Nathan Peeters, Willem Schoeters, and Frederik Theunis.